mapr/httpfs/README.txt

 How to build:

   Clone this Git repository.
-Checkout the cdh3u5 branch.
+Checkout the httpfs-mapr branch.

   Run 'mvn package -Pdist'.